croaky/blog/articles/cmd/mdembed.md

 ```
 ````

-`mdembed` embeds code blocks in the output Markdown, using the original file extension as the code fence attribute.
+`mdembed` embeds code blocks in the output Markdown, removing surrounding whitespace.
+The file extension is used as the code fence attribute.

 If `emdo` and `emdone` magic comments were used, it will only embed the code block wrapped by the magic comments.
 It is aware of code comment styles for Bash, CSS, Go, Haml, HTML, JavaScript, Lua, Ruby, Sass, SQL, and TypeScript.

 If you reference another Markdown file, `mdembed` will embed its contents directly, recursively embedding its code blocks.